Teaching History & Social Studies in the time of COVID-19

 The Association for Canadian Studies is pleased to partner with The Ontario History and Social Science Teachers’ Association (OHASSTA), the Manitoba Social Science Teachers Association (MSSTA) and L’Association Québécoise pour l’enseignement en univers social (AQEUS) to present a online conference that will have a national scope and provide educators a unique opportunity to connect with history and social science teachers from across the country as we face the many challenges of teaching in the COVID-19 era.

 Some of the conference themes include how we address the calls for greater inclusion in our curriculum; in how we engage and assess our students in novel ways; in how we incorporate technologies more deeply into our practice, in how we respond to unprecedented challenges in education.

 There will also be ample opportunity for discussion and questions and answers during the event.
 Translation will be available for a number of sessions.
 Presentations and resources from the conference will be made available to all delegates via the Association for Canadian Studies website.

-The conference is open to all (you do not need to be a member or any teachers organization to attend).
-Registration to open soon!
-Conference information will be posted and updated regularly.
-A preliminary program will be available in mid-September.
+Registration is now open on our new online event platform!
+The conference is open to all and the cost for a pass is $30 (you do not need to be a member or any teachers organization to attend).